marhoy/nrk-download/README.md

 ```
 You will then be able to use the tool as usual, but the installation will be a pointer to your local repository.
 Whatever changes you do in your local repository will have immediate effect on the "installation".

-## Uninstalling
+# Uninstalling
 To unistall nrkdownload, just type:
 ```
 $ pip uninstall nrkdownload
 ```
 NOTE: This will not uninstall the required packages that might have been installed together with nrkdownload.
 Type `pip list --user` to list all user-installed packages, and uninstall them if you know that you don't need them.

-### FFmpeg
+# FFmpeg
 The videos and subtitles are downloaded using [FFmpeg](https://ffmpeg.org/).
 It is available for all major operating systems.
+You need to install ffmpeg and make it available in your $PATH before you can use nrkdownload.

 # TODO